getappmap/vscode-appland/doc/TUTORIAL-JAVA-PETCLINIC.md

 1. The recorded AppMap files are in the `target/appmap` folder of the project.

-2. Let's open an AppMap with a good code coverage.
+2. Let's open an AppMap with good code coverage.
 Navigate to the `target/appmap` folder in the file explorer and open any of the `.appmap.json` files with the word `Controller` in its name.

 ![Show Owner AppMap](https://vscode-appmap.s3.us-east-2.amazonaws.com/media/petclinic-appmap.png)

-Please note that database operations are not recorded by the AppMap agent for this simple application with in-memory database.
-View the demonstration video below and join our [Discord server](https://discord.com/invite/N9VUap6) for examples of complete Java appmaps that include database operations.
+Please note that the tests of this application do not provide great coverage of database operations.
+View the demonstration video below and join our [Discord server](https://discord.com/invite/N9VUap6) for good examples of complete Java appmaps.

 ## Interact with the AppMap diagrams